-today I want to tell you briefly another Firmware for the ESP8266 Controller introduce: ESP-Easy.
+today I would like to briefly introduce another firmware for the ESP8266 controller: ESP-Easy.

-ESP Easy is available in several versions, the current version bears the title Mega and contains all of the Tools and experimental features which may, however, affect the stability negatively.
-Therefore, I want to show today is how to compile the Firmware yourself, and then to its Controller loads.
-We use this Platform.IO and opt for Version 2.0
+ESP Easy is available in several versions, the current version is called Mega and contains all tools and experimental functions which can however negatively influence the stability.
+So today I want to show how to compile the firmware yourself and then load it on your controller.
+We use Platform.IO and choose version 2.0.

-As Platform.IO installed and used we have already shown in previous posts.
+How to install and use Platform.IO we have already shown in previous posts.

-Load the directory as usual, on/with GitHub and extract it to documents\PlatformIO\Projects.
-Then start visual Studio code with PlatformIO and open the project folder:
+Download the directory as usual via/with GitHub and unzip it to Documents\PlatformIO\Projects.
+Then launch VisualStudioCode with PlatformIO and open the project folder:

-Navigate to platformio.ini and comment out the unneeded versions from, for our example, we will use the normal Version for 4096k memory:
+Then navigate to platformio.ini and comment out the versions you don't need, for our example we use the normal version for 4096k memory:

-Or "line comment toggle" and the highlighted area is commented out:
+Or also "Toggle line comment" and the marked area will be commented out:

-should all entries in the platformio.ini be commented out except the two in the Screenshot visible areas.
-Now we can Compile already, press in the small blue bar on the tick: PlatformIO:Build.
-Should the process exit with error:
+Now all entries in the platformio.ini should be commented out except for the two areas shown in the screenshot.
+Now we are ready to compile, press the check mark in the small blue bar: PlatformIO:Build.
+If the process aborts with an error:

-Now you can use the Flash-start the process, we use this time a NodeMCU Amica V2:
+Now you can start the flash process, we use a NodeMCU Amica V2 this time:

-If you successfully connected to the network can have your Controller configured.
-It should automatically open the Config-page of the ESP.
-If this is not the case, you can manually navigate to http://192.168.4.1 .
-You should not have access to the Web Interface, you can start to get the Controller and reconnect, note that the Board needs some time to initialize when you first Start everything.
+When you have successfully connected to the network, you can configure your controller.
+The Config page of the ESP should open automatically.
+If this is not the case, you can manually navigate to http://192.168.4.1.
+If you do not get access to the web interface you can restart the controller and connect again, note that the board needs some time to initialize everything at the first start.

-The Firmware is quite well documented, there are many Tutorials for the different Sensors exist.
-The data to be transmitted usually to a web server or via MQTT sent.
+The firmware is quite well documented, there are many tutorials for the different sensors.
+The data is usually transferred to a web server or sent via MQTT.

-In a following post we will have a Sensor connection and a temperature alarm with a BME implement, so it remains exciting...
+In a following article we will connect a sensor and implement a temperature alarm with a BME, so it remains exciting...